ankitects/anki-manual/browsing.md

 The question and answer columns display what you’d see on the question and answer while reviewing, except the answer column will strip the question part for clarity.
-You can also choose a [custom format](#columntemplates) in the card type editor instead of showing what would be seen during review.
+You can also choose a [custom format](templates/styling.md#browser-appearance) in the card type editor instead of showing what would be seen during review.

 Current Note